A structure theorem for homology 4-manifolds with $g_2\leq 5$: 4-dimensional Homology Manifolds with

-In both Case 1 and Case 2, whenever we have a link condition, we can apply an edge contraction there.
-So, $\D$ is obtained from a triangulated sphere with $g_2\leq 4$ by an edge expansion or a combination of an edge expansion and a bistellar 2-move. \end{proof} \begin{Lemma} Let $\D\in\H_{5}$.
-Let $u$ be a vertex with $g_2(\lk u)=2$, and $G(\D[V(\lk u)])=G(\lk u)\cup \{e_1,e_2,e_3\}$.
-If $\lk u$ is not an octahedral $3$-sphere, then $\D$ is obtained from a triangulated sphere with $g_2\leq 4$ by an edge expansion. \end{Lemma} \begin{proof} By Corollary \ref{same vertex set}, $V(\D)=V(\st u)$.
-Let $K,K',\s^2$, and $w$ be as in Lemma \ref{d=4, g2(lku=2), d(u)>=8, no missing edge}.
+In both Case 1 and Case 2, whenever a link condition arises, we can apply an edge contraction.
+Thus, $\D$ is obtained from a triangulated sphere with $g_2\leq 4$ either by an edge expansion or by a combination of an edge expansion and a bistellar 2-move. \end{proof} \begin{Lemma} Let $\D\in\H_{5}$, and let $u$ be a vertex in $\D$ with $g_2(\lk u)=2$.
+If $\lk u$ contains exactly three missing edges that are present in $\D$, then $\D$ is obtained from a triangulated sphere with $g_2\leq 4$ by an edge expansion. \end{Lemma} \begin{proof} If $\lk u$ is an octahedral 3-sphere, then the result follows from Lemma \ref{octahedral 4-sphere}.
+Now, assume that $\lk u$ is not an octahedral $3$-sphere, and take $G(\D[V(\lk u)])=G(\lk u)\cup \{e_1,e_2,e_3\}$.
+By Proposition \ref{same vertex set}, $V(\D)=V(\st u)$.
+Let $K,K',\t^2$, and $w$ be as in Lemma \ref{d=4, g2(lku=2), d(u)>=8, no missing edge}.

-Let $K$ be not prime and $s_1,\dots,s_m$ be the vertices added during facet subdivisions.
-Further, we assume that each vertex in $\{w,s_1,\dots, s_m\}$ is incident to at least one edge $e_i$; otherwise, the result follows from the same arguments as in Lemmas \ref{d=4, g2(lku=2), d(u)>=8, no missing edge} and \ref{d=4, g2(lku=2), d(u)>=8, one missing edge}.
+Let $K$ not be prime, and let $s_1,\dots,s_m$ be the vertices added to $K'$ during facet subdivisions.
+Furthermore, we assume that each vertex in $\{w,s_1,\dots, s_m\}$ is incident to at least one edge $e_i$; otherwise, the result follows from same arguments as in Lemmas \ref{d=4, g2(lku=2), d(u)>=8, no missing edge} and \ref{d=4, g2(lku=2), d(u)>=8, one missing edge}.
 Therefore $m\leq 5$.